ElCapor/ShapeUp-XMake/README.md

 Feel free to send pull requests I am active everyday

 NOTE : I kept the make files in the repo for reference but they are not needed

+# Building
+Download and install XMake [https://github.com/xmake-io/xmake](https://github.com/xmake-io/xmake).

+Open a terminal in the directory containing xmake.lua and run `xmake`, it will figure out everything for you and build it
 # ShapeUp

 A 3D Modeling tool using constructive solid geometry.
 More information about the project [on my website](https://danielchasehooper.com/posts/shapeup/).
 This repo is a santitized copy of the original with commit history removed.
 I was never planning on doing a public release of this code, and I don't feel like auditing/changing the original repo's commit history for code/comments that shouldn't be public.